moonline/UW.Olivos-Roche/Paper.rst

 Physically separated bicycle lanes or bidirectional bicycle highways could provide a high quality infrastructure to cyclists and make cycling much more attractive.

 The collectors in Olivos Roche count currently with 1.75 driving and 0.75 parking lane.
 Often, it's not possible that two cars drive beside each others, so the real capacity of the road is around one lane.
 This configuration could be changed to one driving lane, a parking/bus-stop/load-zone lane and a bicycle highway, without loosing much capacity.
+Parking should be payed, not free.

 .. figure:: images/IMG_20190526_183612-bicycle-highway.jpg
    :width: 75%